 What type of website do I need?

-Want to get your first website online but don’t know which type and design will work best for you?
+Want to make your first website and get online but don’t know which type and design will work best for you?
 Most people start their research by looking at other websites for inspiration.
 But with more than 1.7 billion sites on the Internet, this approach can be both time-consuming and fruitless.

 Why?
 Because a random website that looks great doesn’t necessarily make it right for you and the people you want to attract.
 So this post, we’ll share the six most popular types of websites so you can make a clear decision about which one suits you best.